tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 * This solution represents a technical example to the Monte Carlo simulation use case presented in the previous activity (coin flip simulation).
 Therefore, the program flips a coin `10` times for `5` simulations to determine the frequency distribution of heads landed per simulation and the corresponding probability distribution of landing varying numbers (or ranges) of heads.

-* Make sure to import the `random` class from the `numpy` library which allows for randomizing a particular code process.
+* Make sure to import the `random` class from the `numpy` library, which allows for randomizing a particular code process.

   ```python
   # Import libraries and dependencies